 Row 5: sc2tog, sc in next 3 sts, sc2tog, ch 1 turn.
 (5)

 Rows 6-13:sc in each st across, ch 1, turn.
 (5)

 Row 14: sc, ch 3, sk 3 stitches, sc in final st of row, ch 1, turn.
 (5)

 Rows 15-17: sc in each st across, ch 1, turn.
 (5)

 Row 18: sc2tog, sc in next st, sc2tog.
 (3)

 Fasten off and weave in ends.

-Attach yarn to edge of headband and sc evenly around.
+Working on right side of headband, attach yarn to edge of headband and sc evenly around.
 Note: to get the best results put 1 sc in each sc, or hdc, and 2 sc in each dc stitch.
-Make sure you are on the right side of the headband!

 Fasten off, and weave in ends.